Kammok Kuhli Pro Shelter

 Wise Owl Outfitters Tarp

 Wise Owl is a Tennessee-based, family-owned outdoor gear manufacturer.
-Their rain fly tarp is hexagonal and measures 11 ft. x 9 ft., meaning it is more than large enough to double as a camp shelter when it is not in use.
+Their tarp is hexagonal and measures 11 ft. x 9 ft., meaning it is more than large enough to double as a camp shelter when it is not in use.

 Made of 1,000 mm, polyurethane-sealed 210T ripstop nylon, the Wise Owl provides adequate protection for most weather conditions.
 However, its seams are taped, which is fine for general use but may not hold up to prolonged soaking.

 This kit also includes six 10-ft. cords with tensioners, four aluminum stakes, and a carrying bag.
 It has everything you need to set up your hammock tarp in a variety of orientations.
-Measuring just 5 in. by 11 in. packed down, this kit is the most portable option on the list from a space-saving perspective.
+Measuring just 5 in. by 11 in. packed down, this kit is the most portable hammock tarp on the list from a space-saving perspective.

 - Packs down small